chrisnewark/chrisnewark.github.io/_events/15-16/2016-01-23-kent-schools-cross-country-champs.md

     <img src="/images/events/15-16/2016-01-23-kent-schools-cross-country-champs/course-map.jpg" style="max-width:100%;"/>
 </a>

-The course will be really suited to spikes/studs, as it is totally on grass, but can become very heavy going if wet.

-The course has to fit in around the schools pitches, and so it may be necessary to change parts of the course, especially the Start and Finish if ground conditions require.
+The ground is currently holding up quite well although areas are very muddy and will get worse during the day.
+Some changes to the course may occur where ground conditions are poor.

+It is strongly advised that all competitors ensure they have suitable footwear for what will be heavy conditions.

+#### School Premises

+Your co-operation is required to keep the school as clear of mud as possible.
+This also includes the car parks.

+The registration and refreshment area is a **mud free zone**.

+It would be very helpful if competitors and spectators bring a change of footwear.

 <span style="color: red;">**No dogs allowed on the school site.**</span>